 “Why do you work for the government?”
 Kanna blurted out into the silence.
-“Don’t you have something better to do with your life?”
+“Doesn’t someone your age have something better to do with their life?”

 Goda raised an eyebrow.
 “You don’t have the right to judge that sort of thing with your hands on the other end of that rope,” she said, her tone flat enough that it took a second for Kanna to catch that she was mocking her.

 For the second time, there was a ghost of a smirk on Goda’s face.
 “You’re too new at this to know where a mouth like that will get you.
 Lose those habits and gain some humility while you still have a sympathetic audience.”

 Kanna rolled over onto her back.
 She felt the fibers of her shirt—which were waterlogged and made of sackcloth—digging uncomfortably into her skin.
 Her uniform was ill-suited for the weather, but the soldiers who had arrested her had made her wear it anyway.